 The construction of Prince Albert’s new Balmoral castle began in 1853, close to the original building.
 The foundation stone was laid on September 28 by the Queen.

 The new royal home was completed in 1856, and by 1857 a bridge was made across the river Dee.
 The castle is divided into two main blocks arranged around a courtyard.
 The main rooms are in the southwestern block, and the estate staff occupies the other block.

 After the death of the Royal Consort, Queen Victoria spent extended periods at Balmoral during summer and autumn.
 She became close to her servant John Brown, during her mourning for Albert, causing considerable gossip.

 A number of small additions were made around the castle such as woodland paths and several monuments, and further improvements to the property have been made since Queen Victoria’s death.
 These include a water garden and herbaceous borders added in the 1950s by Prince Philip and during the 1980s, new buildings for the staff were built close to the castle.

 Balmoral Castle is not a property of the Crown Estate like many of the other monarch’s official residences, because it was bought by Prince Albert as his personal estate.

-Inherited by Edward VII, ownership of Balmoral has been passed down through the hands of succesive monarchs to Queen Elizabeth II.
-It is still a working estate, and the castle and its gardens are opened to the public during summer.
-It is managed by a trust, however the Queen and the Prince of Wales take a close interest in the running of the estate.
+Inherited by Edward VII, ownership of Balmoral was passed down through the hands of successive monarchs to Queen Elizabeth II.
+After her death at the estate, it’s now owned by King Charles III, and the castle and its gardens are opened to the public during summer.